cross-js/cross-js/README.md

 # Why should I use CrossJS style guide?

-Adopting CrossJS style means your javascript can work in any environment without being dependent on any core browser/node js api and can work in any context just as it's without increasing the bundled size to much.
-This might not make sense for 100% of projects and development cultures.
-This rules certainly don't apply if you are only targeting one platform that has the api built in.
+Adopting the CrossJS style means your JavaScript can work in any environment without being dependent on any core browser/node JS API and can work in any context, without unnecessarily increasing the bundle size.
+This might not make sense for all projects and development cultures.
+These rules certainly don't apply if you are only targeting one platform that has the API built in, but it makes sense for single modules.

 # For References

-By only including [readable-stream](https://www.npmjs.com/package/readable-stream) for browser without anything else you have included the buffer, events, string_decoder and inherits module among many more smaller modules and already broken 4 of this rules and increased your bundle to:
+By only including [readable-stream](https://www.npmjs.com/package/readable-stream) in browser without anything else you have included buffer, events, string_decoder and inherits modules among many more smaller modules and already broke 4 of these rules and increased your bundle to:

 |                | gzip    | uncompressed |
 | -------------- | ------- | ------------ |